Today, many non-Catholic Christians claim that the Mass is not biblical. They deny that it was a practice of the early Church.

 —St. Justin Martyr

-When we read these words from an early Christian, and keep in mind the early date at which they are written, we cannot claim that Holy Communion is merely a symbol—or that the Mass is a late, “corrupt” invention.
+When we read these words from an early Christian, and keep in mind the early date at which they were written, we cannot claim that Holy Communion is merely a symbol—or that the Catholic Mass is a “corrupt medieval invention.”

 If you want to learn more about the Holy Mass (what really happens at Mass, where the Mass can be found in Scripture, how the Mass developed over the years, and more) you will be fascinated by our series The Holy Mass: 30 Days to Unlock the Most Powerful Prayer on Earth.
 Sign up today, and start your journey into the heart of the sacred liturgy.